Dalphus/love2D-game-jam-2025/README.md

  - medium sized "stink" with varied color pallete
  - Large slow moving bubbles
   - burst into small very fast yellow bubbles on death

+Ideas
+ - background art is made up of tiles
+ - tiles can be chosen from a set of similars
+ - enemies make gibs when they die
+ - gibs get pushed around when units walk through them
+ - violent squish trap
+  - loud jumpscare